Leo3213/HP-ProBook-450-G3-hackintosh-bigsur-11.3/README.md

 # HP-ProBook-450-G3-Hackintosh
 My HP ProBook 450 G3 Hackintosh laptop configuration.

+I put these commands at the top so everyone would see them :)

-after install to get sleep/wake working run theses commands:
+After install to get sleep/wake working run theses commands:

     "sudo pmset -a hibernatemode 0"
     "sudo pmset autopoweroff 0"